mswf/MeepMeep/lua/style_guide.md

 uiWindow.displayTitle = true

 -- close and collapse widgets can only be visible
---   if displayTitle = true
+--   if displayTitle == true
 uiWindow.closable = true
 uiWindow.collapsable = true
+uiWindow.collapsed = true

 -- show resize widget in the bottom-right corner uiWindow.resizable = true